 Search for symbols, directories, files, pages or

-modules.
+topics.
 You can omit any prefix from the symbol or file path; adding a

 : or / suffix lists all members of given symbol or